shuw/flickfastr/README.md

 Fastphoto
 =========

-A minimalistic, fast JS photo viewer with infinite scroll for Flickr.
-Because Flickr is slow and complicated.
+A minimalistic, fast JavaScript photo viewer with infinite scroll for Flickr because Flickr's webpage is slow and clunky.

 See [a live example](http://shuw.github.com/photos).